Mickeeyee/AzureWebApp/README.md

 # 🔐 Configure Authentication for an Azure Web App

-This project demonstrates how I implemented user authentication on an Azure-hosted web application using **Azure App Service Authentication/Authorization** (also known as Easy Auth).
-This is essential for securing access to web apps without writing any custom authentication logic.
+This project demonstrates how I configured authentication and secured network access for an Azure-hosted web application using Microsoft Entra ID (formerly Azure Active Directory), virtual network peering, and network security groups (NSGs).
 ---

 ## 🎯 Objective